A survey of diversity quantification in natural language processing: The why, what, where and how: What objects are measured for diversity

-A third type of diversity, addressed only in 24 papers, regards not the data itself, but rather categories associated with the processes that are applied to the data.
-Thus, unlike the two previous classes, diversity of processing is external to the text itself.
-This is a wide class; we find diversity ascribed to annotations \citep{weerasooriya-etal-2023-disagreement} and annotators \citep{parrish-etal-2024-picture,creanga-dinu-2024-designing}, to the (ensemble of) models used for training \citep{greco-etal-2022-small, kobayashi-etal-2022-diverse}, to the types of tasks performed \citep{qiu-etal-2021-different, zhang-etal-2024-fine} and to the attention vectors in the internal design of a model \citep{huang-etal-2019-multi, yang-etal-2024-pad}.
-In most of these cases there is no higher-order classifications; ``diverse'' is conceptualized as ``several substantially different'' and \emph{categories} are \emph{elements}.
-One exception is \citet{yang-wan-2022-investigating}, who investigate metric diversity for long document summarization: the \emph{elements} here are evaluation metrics (e.g.\ BLEU, ROUGE, SPICE) which are classified into \emph{categories} (e.g.\ translation, summarization, semantics).
+A third type of categories, addressed only in 24 papers, are associated with the processes applied to the data.
+Thus, processing categories are external to the text itself.
+This is a wide class; we find diversity ascribed to annotations \citep{weerasooriya-etal-2023-disagreement}, annotators \citep{parrish-etal-2024-picture,creanga-dinu-2024-designing}, to the (ensemble of) models trained \citep{greco-etal-2022-small, kobayashi-etal-2022-diverse}, to the types of tasks performed \citep{qiu-etal-2021-different, zhang-etal-2024-fine}, and to the attention vectors in the design of a model \citep{huang-etal-2019-multi, yang-etal-2024-pad}.
+In most of these cases there are no higher-order classifications, i.e., \emph{categories} are \emph{elements}.
+One exception is \citet{yang-wan-2022-investigating}, who investigate metric diversity for long document summarization: the \emph{elements} here are evaluation metrics (e.g.\ BLEU, SPICE) which are classified into \emph{categories} (e.g.\ translation, summarization, semantics).